MarcusZeal/mystara-isle-canon/content/04 - Systems and Rules/Systems/Traveling Event System.md

 Once a party has encountered the number of events determined by the distance traveled, they arrive at their destination.

-TIP: It is important to note that you are welcome and encouraged to alter these numbers.
+**TIP**: It is important to note that you are welcome and encouraged to alter these numbers.
 As a matter of fact, the system itself encourages it.

 If you feel like the distance they are traveling is long enough to merit 4 events because you want it to feel longer, you are more than welcome to tweak it to be so.
 Also, nothing is stopping you from adding another event to a short distance if the needs of the story dictate it.
 Plenty of events can happen on a short walk!

 Rather than getting tangled up in specifics about distance, ask yourself what this journey will feel like.
 These numbers are just a guide.

 ### Type of Events